NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 **4.** When a knowledge source reports **multiple distinct supporting publications for a single Edge**, the ingesting KP MUST capture them as a list in the `Attribute.value` field according to the specific instructions below:

-**4a.** When all publications supporting the Edge are reported in CURIE or URI/URL format, the KP MUST capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "linkml:Uriorcurie":
+**4a.** When all publications supporting the Edge are reported **in CURIE or URI/URL format**, the KP MUST capture them as a list in a single Attribute object where the `Attribute.value_type_id` is "linkml:Uriorcurie":

 ```json
 {